fh-asad/system_designs/docs/categories/CI-CD_pipeline/foodhub_web/README.md

-# Foodhub Web CI/CD Pipeline
+# Details

-This README documents the **Continuous Integration and Continuous Deployment (CI/CD)** process for the Foodhub Web platform.
+This Architecture documents the **Continuous Integration and Continuous Deployment (CI/CD)** process for the Foodhub Web platform.

 ---